FEAT was founded in memory of the late Dr Fiona Agnew and her daughter Isla, who both died after contracting Sepsis in August 2012.

 Our hope is that in future, no-one will have to suffer what Fiona’s family and friends have suffered through the loss of a loved one to this condition.

-Please help us however you can to Stop Sepsis Now.
+Please help us however you can to stop Sepsis.